 As 2015 winds down and you start thinking about your business improvement initiatives for 2016, I’m betting improving sales effectiveness and productivity is on the list.

-From our own State of Sales Enablement research, companies report benefits of sales enablement included “improving conversion rates, increasing sales productivity, improving ability to sell and delivering quality content.”
+From our own State of Sales Enablement research, companies report benefits of sales enablement that include “improving conversion rates, increasing sales productivity, improving ability to sell and delivering quality content.”

 Planning Steps to START a Sales Enablement Function